-As you’ll soon see, even if you haven’t personally dealt with chronic hunger, the information you’re about to read may hit home in a powerful way because the lure of illicit drugs has a surprising tie to world hunger, or more specifically, ending it.
+Even if you haven’t personally dealt with chronic hunger, the information you’re about to read may hit home in a powerful way.
+The lure of illicit drugs has a surprising tie to world hunger, or more specifically, ending it.

 How Much Do Americans Spend on Drugs?

-People who are trapped in the cycle of drug usage often end up living lifestyles where financial responsibility is compromised because the goal is to find the next dose of a chosen substance at any cost.
+People who are trapped in the cycle of drug usage often end up living lifestyles where financial responsibility is compromised.
+The goal is to find the next dose of a chosen substance at any cost.
 Surprisingly, according to this infographic by 12 Keys Rehab, the drug problem in the United States comes with a price tag of 300 billion dollars per year.
 To put that in perspective, it’s important to realize how that’s enough to end world hunger for an entire decade!

 The Problem of Homelessness and Drug Abuse